AnyHand: A Large-Scale Synthetic Dataset for RGB(-D) Hand Pose Estimation: dataset

-\section{\datasetname Dataset}
+\section{\datasetname dataset}

-A central goal of this work is to train 3D hand pose models that support either RGB-only or RGB-D inputs, while remaining robust under occlusions.
-However, the data requirements at scale are a significant bottleneck in this context, because real data is expensive to scale, and high-quality depths are not consistently available across real datasets.
-We therefore propose a large-scale synthetic dataset, {\datasetname}, which is guided by two principles.
+Motivated by the need for scalable RGB-D supervision, we propose {\datasetname}, a large-scale synthetic dataset designed to complement existing real-world data and support both RGB-only and RGB-D model training, guided by two principles.
 First, the data should be \emph{diverse} in pose, shape, appearance, viewpoint, and interaction patterns to support large-capacity models.
-Second, the data should be \emph{geometrically grounded}: we explicitly provide aligned depth and precise labels obtained directly from simulation.
-Concretely, {\datasetname} comprises two complementary branches: {\datasetnamedpx} and {\datasetnamegxl}.
-The former focuses on pure hand settings with highly diverse poses, while the latter targets hand-object interaction, where the hand experiences heavy, object-induced occlusion.
+Second, the data should be \emph{geometrically grounded}: we provide depth cues and precise hand annotations obtained from the rendering and simulation pipeline.
+Concretely, {\datasetname} comprises two complementary branches: {\datasetnamedpx} with $2.5$M RGB-D samples for diverse single-hand settings, and {\datasetnamegxl} with $4.1$M RGB-D samples for hand-object interactions with object-induced occlusions.
+Detailed dataset statistics are provided in Appx.~\ref{sec:suppl_dataset}.

-\subsection{Dataset Creation}
+\subsection{Dataset creation}

-\parhead{Hand Shapes.} To cover a broad range of hand shapes, but also to avoid unrealistic geometry, we sample $47,438$ MANO shape parameters $\beta$ from the empirical distribution of FreiHAND \cite{zimmermann2019freihand} and InterHand2.6M \cite{moon2020interhand26m}, which are real datasets with large subject-level diversity and provide a good proxy for the true distribution of hand shapes in the population.
+\parhead{Hand shapes.} To cover a broad range of hand shapes, but also to avoid unrealistic geometry, we sample $47,438$ MANO shape parameters $\beta$ from the empirical distribution of FreiHAND \cite{zimmermann2019freihand} and InterHand2.6M \cite{moon2020interhand26m}, which are real datasets with large subject-level diversity and provide a good proxy for the true distribution of hand shapes in the population.

-\parhead{Hand Poses.} Hand realism requires plausible articulation.
-Rather than sampling poses from simple heuristics, we leverage DPoser-Hand~\cite{lu2025dposerx}, a hand pose model trained on a mixture of large real datasets (\eg FreiHand~\cite{zimmermann2019freihand}, HO-3D~\cite{hampali2020ho3d}, DexYCB~\cite{chao2021dexycb}, H2O~\cite{kwon2021h2o}, and Re:InterHand~\cite{moon2023re-interhand}).
-The \emph{key} advantage of such a diffusion prior is that it captures multi-modal pose distributions observed in real data, enabling us to generate a broad range of poses while avoiding unnatural articulations that often arise from naive sampling.
+\parhead{Hand poses.} Hand realism requires plausible articulation.
+Rather than sampling poses from simple heuristics, we leverage DPoser-Hand~\cite{lu2025dposerx}, a hand pose model trained on a mixture of large real datasets (\eg FreiHAND~\cite{zimmermann2019freihand}, HO-3D~\cite{hampali2020ho3d}, DexYCB~\cite{chao2021dexycb}, H2O~\cite{kwon2021h2o}, and Re:InterHand~\cite{moon2023re-interhand}).
+The \emph{key} advantage of such a diffusion prior is that it captures multiple pose distributions observed in real data, enabling us to generate a broad range of poses while avoiding unnatural articulations that often arise from naive sampling.
 During dataset generation, hand poses are sampled on the fly from this prior.